joakimk/toniq/README.md

 ## Automatic retries

 Jobs will be retried automatically when they fail.
-This can be customized, or even disabled by configuring a retry strategy for toniq (keep in mind that a system crash will still run a job more than once in some cases even if retries are disabled).
+This can be customized, or even disabled by configuring a retry strategy for toniq (keep in mind that a system crash will still cause a job to be run more than once in some cases even if retries are disabled).

 The default strategy is `Toniq.RetryWithIncreasingDelayStrategy`, which will retry a job 5 times after the initial run with increasing delay between each.
 Delays are approximately: 250 ms, 1 second, 20 seconds, 1 minute and 2.5 minutes.
 In total about 4 minutes (+ 6 x job run time) before the job is marked as failed.